aryahm1375/TGCT/README.md

 # Time-aware Personalized Graph Transformer

-This code corresponds to the paper titled "Discovering Time-Aware Dependency in Electronic Health Records through Personalized Hidden Graph Inference" It serves as a resource for understanding the development of THGT and the interconnections between layers in the deep learning architecture.
-By examining this code, one can gain insights into the implementation details and gain a comprehensive understanding of THGT's functionality.
+This code corresponds to the paper titled "Discovering Time-Aware Dependency in Electronic Health Records through Personalized Hidden Graph Inference" It serves as a resource for understanding the development of TPGT and the interconnections between layers in the deep learning architecture.
+By examining this code, one can gain insights into the implementation details and gain a comprehensive understanding of TPGT's functionality.

 ## Documentation